 Here I will try to do the same for ZIP files without compression up to 4 gigabytes.
 This will describe only necessary parts to get you writing zip files in minutes (with the spec it cost me 4 hours).

-The spec mentions many parts (and fails to mention they are optional).
-There are basically three parts.
-The first two are repeating and optional:
+The spec mentions lots of parts and fails to mention that many are optional.
+There are basically two parts:

 At the end comes the "central directory", which is an overview of all files in the zip.
 Each entry mentions where a file can be found, a bunch of useless fields, and a copy of the local file header.

 The EOCD (End Of Central Directory) is the worst name ever.
-It means "central directory header" because it contains info about the CD (central directory), but since it's at the end, it would be weird to call it that.
+It means "central directory header" because it contains info about the CD (central directory), but since it's at the end, it would be weird to call it a header so they don't.

 These consist of: